 In general that person is not going to find jokes about sexual massage funny, but rather demeaning, and may become uncomfortable enough that the therapist terminates the session.
 This was a problem when I had young massage therapist working with me, and I had a standing policy that they could terminate a massage anytime.
 If that happened the client's money was refunded and the client was asked not to return.
 Unpleasant for client and therapist.

 So now you know the best and the worst.
-I only do a total of 8 massages a week...2 a day.
-It is rare that you will be able to schedule with me on the same week you call.
-If you are desperate please leave that message and I will point you in the direction of someone who is doing more massage than I. There are a lot of wonderful massage therapist in our area.
+I only do a total of three massages a week...one a day.
+I am only doing client's with regular standing appointments, but I will be happy to recommend someone who is more available.
+There are a lot of wonderful massage therapist in our area.